BullThistle/DrumMachine/README.md

-Project one for the vanilla JavaScript 30 day challange.
+Project one for the vanilla JavaScript 30 day challenge.

 https://bullthistle.github.io/DrumMachine/